 The iPad Air 4 also comes in a wide range of colors, which isn’t something you can say about other recent Apple tablets.

-Read the full review: iPad Air 4 (2020)
+- Read the full review: iPad Air 4 (2020)

 Its A12 Bionic chipset is faster than its predecessor’s processor, and the 20W charger in the box ensures you can also juice it up more quickly.

 Plus, the iPad 10.2 (2020) has all the great features you’d expect, including support for the Apple Pencil and Smart Keyboard, plus strong battery life.
-The selfie camera doesn’t impress and storage starts low, but opt for a 128GB model and you’ll have an impressive and versatile tablet on your hands.
+The selfie camera didn’t impress us and storage starts low, but opt for a 128GB model and you’ll have an impressive and versatile tablet on your hands.

-Read the full review: iPad 10.2 (2020)
+- Read the full review: iPad 10.2 (2020)

 It's one of the cheaper iPad models that's compatible with Apple's Smart Keyboard Cover, meaning you don't need to deal with tricky Bluetooth keyboard connections to get real work done on this thing.

-Read the full review: iPad Air 3 (2019)
+- Read the full review: iPad Air 3 (2019)

-Read the full review: iPad 9.7 (2017)
+- Read the full review: iPad Pro 12.9 (2020)